-Gishwati-Mukura National park is the 4th and Rwanda’s newest National Park; famously known for its diverse plant species; over 60 species of trees like the bamboo and wood and a big number of Rwanda safari wildlife species; around 84 bird species.
-It is located in Ngororero and Rutsiro districts in the country’s Western province; covering an area of about 3,558 hectares.
-This park would have run extinct since during the 1994 genocide whereby most people left the country others went to the borders of the country; hence some ended up occupying the Gishwati and Mukura areas; they carried out farming, deforestation and illegal mining.
+Gishwati-Mukura National park is one of Rwanda’s newest National Park; famously known for its diverse plant species; over 60 species of trees like the bamboo and wood and a big number of Rwanda safari wildlife species; around 84 bird species.
+The forest is located in Ngororero and Rutsiro districts in Rwanda seating on an area of about 3,558 hectares.
+This park almost runs extinct during the 1994 genocide when most people ended up settling in the forest.
+They started farming, deforestation and illegal mining.
 Gishwati and Mukura are forests.
-In September 2015 a law was passed to have a joint National Park, hence the Gishwati-Mukura National Park.
+In September 2015 a law was passed to have a joint National Park, hence the formation of Gishwati-Mukura National Park.

 About Giswathi-Mukura National Park

 Top Things to Do and See in Gishwati-Mukura National Park

 Gishwati National Park is home to the most sought after Albertine rift endemic species that make up over 20 species on record making it one of the ideal birding areas for birders in East Africa.
 The small size of this spectacular park makes birding the simplest activity.

 For birders, some of the notable bird species for you to look out include the Rwenzori Turaco, Mountain yellow warblers, Regal Sunbird, Grey crowned cranes, Weaver bird species, Strange weaver, Wood hoopoes, the Red throated alethe, Martial eagle and many more.